SteeltoeOSS/Documentation/api/v4/security/sso-open-id.md

 ## Using the OpenID Connect Library

-To use the OpenID Connect Library:
+To use the OpenID Connect library:

 1. Add NuGet references.
 1. Configure settings for the security provider.